 This survival use doesn’t need too much of an explanation.
 If you ever need a shovel or a scooper in a survival situation, a tin can will do nicely.

 There are so many survival stories where people made it out alive because they were able to signal for help.
 A tin can is an excellent signaling device if used correctly.
-Cut a small hole in the center of the bottom of your tin can, and then polish the outside with charcoal or chocolate.
+Cut a small hole in the center of the bottom of your tin can.
+Polish the outside with charcoal or chocolate.
 The surface should become very bright and smooth, and if the sun is also bright enough, you can aim the tin can at whatever or whoever you are trying to signal by looking through the small hole.

 What survival tips would you add to this list?
 Share your suggestions in the section below: